Apply for an Internet Services Business License in Dubai

 Costs, Setup Steps, and Licensing Requirements

-Licence and registration fees at Dubai South Business Hub Free Zone vary depending on the package selected, the number of visa allocations required, and the type of workspace chosen.
-Indicative costs for a standard business licence with a flexi-desk arrangement and one visa allocation typically begin from approximately AED 12,000 to AED 20,000 per year.
+License and registration fees at Dubai South Business Hub Free Zone vary depending on the package selected, the number of visa allocations required, and the type of workspace chosen.
+Indicative costs for a standard business license with a flexi-desk arrangement and one visa allocation typically begin from approximately AED 12,000 to AED 20,000 per year.
 Dedicated office space attracts higher fees depending on size.
 Applicants should request a current fee schedule directly from Dubai South or an authorised registration agent, as pricing is subject to periodic revision.

 The setup process follows a clear sequence: